Sparse MeZO: Less Parameters for Better Performance in Zeroth-Order LLM Fine-Tuning: Preliminaries

 \subsubsection{MeZO}

-ZO-SGD employs SPSA to estimate the gradient.
+ZO-SGD employs SPSA \citep{spall1992multivariate} to estimate the gradient.
 In general, conventional ZO-SGD algorithms utilizing SPSA consume twice the inference memory.
-MeZO \cite{malladi2023mezo} is a memory-efficient variant of ZO-SGD.
-It circumvents the storage of gradients by saving the random seed and resampling the same random noise $\boldsymbol{z}$ with the seed during forward process.
-Therefore, it can reduce the training costs close to inference memory cost.
+MeZO \citep{malladi2023mezo} is a memory-efficient variant of ZO-SGD.
+It circumvents the storage of gradients by saving the random seed and resampling the same random noise $\bm{z}$ with the seed during forward process.
+More specifically, to calculate $\mathcal{L}(\bm{\theta}+\epsilon \bm{z}) - \mathcal{L}(\bm{\theta}-\epsilon\bm{z})$, MeZO will sample a noise $\bm{z}$ to perturb $\bm{\theta}$ to $\bm{\theta+\epsilon \bm{z}}$ and then calculate $\mathcal{L}(\bm{\theta}+\epsilon \bm{z})$.
+Then it resamples the same noise $\bm{z}$ with the same seed and move the parameter back $\bm{\theta}-\epsilon \bm{z}$ and calculates the loss.
+As a result, the zeroth-order gradient estimator can be computed without any memory overhead, leading to numerous variants of MeZO being proposed in the literature \cite{pmlr-v235-zhang24ad,yang2024adazeta,jiang2024zo,chen2024enhancing,wang2024simultaneous,yu2025zeroth,tan2025harmony,sun2025tezo,zhang2025mazo,zhou2025quzo}.